AcheronProject/SharkPCB/README.md

  <summary> <font size="+2"><b> 2019/03/15 (V3.1.4) (not released) </b></font></summary>
  <p>

- <h6> The switch plate cutout was revamped to allow users to take the switch top while the switch is mounted on the plate. </h6>
+ <h6> The remaining MCU pins will be exposed so the user can expand the keyboard with new devices or off-board switches. </h6>

 </p></details>